 Punching the ElectroBike Game Cruise into throttle mode gets its 350W motor going.
 You can top its speed at 20mph, which is a good speed for budget electric bicycles.
 And there’s enough power and torque to handle moderate inclines.
 For a bike that you use for shopping because of the oversized rear basket and front basket, read the Emojo caddy pro electric trike review.

 Battery life suffers a bit here.
-The lithium ion battery can only put out 30 miles on a single charge.
+The lithium-ion battery can only put out 30 miles on a single charge.
 The E-Joe Anggun Electric Comfort Bike can go 50 miles.
 However, the battery recharges relatively fast after 4 hours.
+That’s much shorter than the IZIP E3 Brio at 6 hours recharge time but also can go 20 miles further.
 Also, you can push for a few more miles with pedal assist.

 Throwing down $1499 for the ElectroBike Game Cruise, in our minds, is a no-brainer—and cheaper than the Addmotor Motan.
 It’s a great bike for those who are on the fence about e-bikes and for the elderly.
 This is especially true considering its low step post design.
+The Electra Townie Go 7D is another option at the same price and features roughly the same speed and range, though it should be noted has no throttle-only mode.
 The rear rack opens up the option to run errands, and its build leaves open the option to customize it.

-Despite a so-so battery, the ElectroBike Gama Cruise is a good bike—just swap out for a better compatible battery when you get the chance.
-Still, the low step post is a lovely feature for the elderly—no climbing necessary.
+Despite a so-so battery, the ElectroBike Gama Cruise is a good bike—just swap it out for a better compatible battery when you get the chance.
+Still, the low step post is a lovely feature for the elderly—no climbing is necessary.
 The sturdy rack wants to carry your stuff.
-And the LED headlight opens up night time joyrides.
+And the LED headlight opens up nighttime joyrides.